dkopi/clipcap-evolved/blogpost.md

 # ClipCap Evolved - Bridging the Gap Between Modalities

-*28 Mar 2023* | *Authors: Dawid Kopiczko, Abishek, Dheeraj, Priyakshi Goswami, Tom Pelletreau-Duris*
+*28 Mar 2023* | *Authors: Dawid Kopiczko, Abishek, Dheeraj Varghese, Priyakshi Goswami, Tom Pelletreau-Duris*

 Image captioning is a challenging vision-language task that involves automatically generating relevant and valid captions that describes the content of an image.